DataDog/integrations-core/wmi_check/README.md

 ## Overview

-**Note:** This integration is no longer maintained or recommended for use.
-Please use the [Windows performance counters integration][2] instead in all cases due to its significantly lower overhead and thus better scalability.
+**Note:** Datadog no longer maintains or recommends the use of this integration.
+Instead, use the [Windows performance counters integration][2] in all cases due to its significantly lower overhead and thus better scalability.

 Get metrics from your Windows applications and servers with Windows Management Instrumentation (WMI) in real time to